FuelLabs/sway-applications/games/TicTacToe/README.md

 </p>

 # Sway TicTacToe

 ## Overview

+TODO: need UI for this to be relevant

 ### Rules of the game

 1. A 2 Players-game is played on a grid that's 3 cells by 3 cells.
 2. One is **X**, and the other is **O**.
 Players take turns putting their marks in empty cells.
 3. The first player to get 3 of his kind in a row (horizontally, vertically, or diagonally) is the winner.